mesozoic-egg/tinygrad-notes/commandqueue.md

 are required to run, in which order, and the links between schedule items (input and output).
 When you invoke the instance, it will follow those information and actually call the `.exec()` method on the memory buffer and constructed program.
-There are other operations like WAIT and SYNC that need to run.
-It become a lot more obvious how they are handled with now with CommandQueue instead of appearing so confusing that i didn't know how to explain in my earlier posts.
+There are other operations like WAIT and SYNC that need to run, they encapsulate dependency information which will be discussed later.

 Here's the full implementation of the CommandQueue constructor:
 ```python